TEXT-S&P Assgns Cheniere Energy Partners Prelm 'B+' Rtg; Stable Otlk

 distributions to CQP assuming SPL's construction is completed on

-until SPL begins to distribute cash, at which time it will fall
+about 14x until SPL begins to distribute cash, at which time it

-to about 2x.
-On a consolidated basis, we expect debt to EBITDA
+will fall to about 2x.
+On a consolidated basis, we expect debt

 additional debt.
 (For more information on SPL, SPLNG, and CEI,